updated: August 30th, 2021

 The format of the final paper is the standard IEEE Transactions format.
 Guidelines for preparing the paper are provided here: Preparation of Papers for IEEE TRANSACTIONS and JOURNALS.

-In case of online participation, presentations have to be provided prerecorded using Microsoft PowerPo-int including audio and video of the presenter.
-If video recording of the presenter is not possible, a photo of the presenter within the presentation shall be provided.
-Authors should upload their presentation to the RADOCS website before September 6, 2021, midnight (Vienna time).
+In case of online participation, presentations have to be provided prerecorded using Microsoft PowerPo-int including audio and video of the presenter (for more information, please refer to the tutorial from Microsoft https://support.microsoft.com/en-us/office/record-a-slide-show-with-narration-and-slide-timings-0b9502c6-5f6c-40ae-b1e7-e47d8741161c).
+If video recording of the presenter is not possible, a photo of the presenter shall be provided within the presentation.
+Authors should upload their PowerPoint presentations (and if applicable, recordings thereof) to the to the RADECS 2021 Oral Presentations Upload website before September 6, 2021, 23:59 h (Vienna time).

 Authors accepted for posters in the technical sessions or data workshop shall prepare a poster.
-The useable area is A0 format in portrait orientation (height: 1189mm, width: 841mm).
-Posters must be mounted to the poster board with stickers/double sided tape.
-Stickers will be provided at the conference in the poster area.
-Posters shall be assembled by 12:00 noon on Tuesday of the conference week.
+The usea-ble area is A0 format in portrait orientation (height: 1189mm, width: 841mm).
+It is advisable that posters contain a photo of the poster speaker and contact details.
+Please use the conference PowerPoint poster template.

 |Attention: the QR code in the Poster Template was meant to be provided to the authors, however, due to some technical constraints it will only be provided for the on-site posters and it will be directly attached in the poster panel by the conference organisers.
 Therefore, we suggest to the authors to generate a QR code on your own that can direct people to your personal or research group website, or any other page of interest (LinkedIn, ResearchGate…).
 Otherwise, you can also remove this QR field and use the space as it fits best to you.|